hannahro15/Theme-park-reviews-site/README.md

 - Add more rides and theme parks to the website.
 - Make the profile page for users and admin when logged in more attractive.

+# Testing

+## Bugs
+### Fixed Bugs
+- When submitting review via the ride modals, the ride and theme park names didn't show up in the reviews page, and said none.
+To fix this issue, I added in hidden input form fields for everything affected.
+Chat GPT told me this was the issue and I looked up the official documentation on W3 Schools afterwards.
+The other small thing affected by this issue was me having to slightly amend a key, which I altered in the app.py file, from ride to ride_name so it was consistent for both reviews, and the rides.

 # Credits and Acknowledgements

 ## Credits